dbeitel-opentitan/opentitan/hw/ip/dma/doc/theory_of_operation.md

     certain ‘almost empty’ threshold.
 -   The DMA engine reads the total size number of bytes from the source address register (memory) and writes them into the FIFO register.
-    Width of each write is equal to the transfer size setting.
+    Width of each write is equal to the transfer width setting.
 -   ***Note**: assumption is the peripheral lowers ‘almost empty’ interrupt once FIFO is filled.
 No explicit clearing necessary.
 -   The DMA engine increments the source and destination address